jungmannlab/picasso/docs/render.rst

 Camera
 ^^^^^^
-Select the pixelsize of the camera.
+Select the pixel size of the camera.
 This will be automatically set to a default value or the value specified in the *.yaml file.

 Scale Bar
 ^^^^^^^^^
 Activate scalebar.
-The length of the scalebar is calculated with the Pixel Size set in the Camera dialog.
+The length of the scale bar is calculated with the Pixel Size set in the Camera dialog.
 Activate  ``Print scale bar length`` to additionally print the length.

 Render properties
 ^^^^^^^^^^^^^^^^^
-This allows to render properties by color.
+This allows rendering properties by color.

 Show Info
 ~~~~~~~~~